Au pair Visa

-Nationals of the European Economic Area (EEA) i.e. the EU countries: Austria, Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain and Sweden, and additionally Iceland, Liechtenstein and Norway.
+Nationals of the European Economic Area (EEA) i.e. the EU countries: Austria, Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain and Sweden, and additionally Iceland, Liechtenstein and Norway are exempted.

 The Belgian host family is responsible for obtaining authorisation to employ a foreign national and a work permit for the au-pair.
 As soon as she has a work permit the au-pair is in a position to apply for a visa.

 THE WORK PERMIT (Permis de travail B – Arbeidskaart B)

 The host family is responsible for obtaining it.

 The conditions are generally: